top of page

 BLAKE

-During the COVID19 pandemic Mr. Blake created and produced the video series Tosti Tuesdays, with his longtime collaborator Cris Frisco.
+During the COVID19 pandemic, Mr. Blake created and produced the video series Tosti Tuesdays with his longtime collaborator Cris Frisco.
 The video series chronicled the songs of Tosti and his contemporaries throughout 25 episodes, which received thousands of views via online platforms and social media.
-He also joined White Snake Projects for their virtual production of Death by Life: an homage to George Floyd through celebrating the lives of incarcerated persons and demonstrating the incredible ability of human beings to change for the better.
+He also joined White Snake Projects for their virtual production of Death by Life, an homage to George Floyd through celebrating the lives of incarcerated persons and demonstrating the incredible ability of human beings to change for the better.
+Mr. Blake was also slated to return to the Cincinnati Opera for their 100th Anniversary with performances of Il barbiere di Siviglia opposite mezzo-soprano Isabel Leonard, a role he reprised with the company in the following season.

 bottom of page